powsybl/powsybl-core/docs/grid_model/additional.md

 A temporary limit thus has an **acceptable duration**.

-The component on which the current limits are applied can safely remain between the preceding limit (it could be another temporary limit or a permanent limit) and this limit for a duration up to the acceptable duration.
+The component on which the current limits are applied can safely remain between the preceding limit (it could be another temporary limit or a permanent limit) and the limit __directly above__ for a duration up to the acceptable duration of the limit __directly above__.
 Please look at this scheme to fully understand the modeling (the following example shows current limits, but this modeling is valid for all high loading limits):

 ![Loading limits model](img/current-limits.svg){width="50%" align=center class="only-light"}